"The worst thing that could happen to Sophie, is that we forget her..."

 SGT Christopher Henze is still loved and missed beyond comprehension.

-SSG Robert Willis Ira Hilton
+SSG Robert Willis Ira Hinton

 By Amber, Bobby's Wife